 You need to make a written election to your employer to move to the 50/50 section of the LGPS.
 This can be in the form of a letter or a completed 50/50 election form.
-A 50/50 election form (if not included with this booklet) is available from your employer or from our website under LGPS forms.
+A 50/50 election form (if not included with this booklet) is available from your employer or your Pension Fund administrator / the Fund / the Pensions Section.
 If you have more than one job in which you contribute to the scheme you must specify in which of the jobs you wish to be moved to the 50/50 section.